ozeanjs/ozean/docs/docs/overview/first-steps.md

 # First steps

-This document will guide you through installing and starting an OceanJs project.
+This document will guide you through installing and starting an OzeanJs project.
 There are two convenient methods to choose from.

 ### Prerequisites